 Master of Divinity & Board Certification

 Charlotte Christian College and Theological Seminary have partnered with Christian Chaplains & Coaching for their Masters of Divinity Program.
-Earn credit toward your Masters of Divinity by completing CPE units provided by Christian Chaplains & Coaching, a corporate site for accredited Clinical Pastoral Education International (CPEI) and Institute for Clinical Pastoral Education.
+Earn credit toward your Masters of Divinity by completing CPE units provided by Christian Chaplains & Coaching, a corporate site for accredited Clinical Pastoral Education International (CPEI) and Institute for Clinical Pastoral Education (ICPT).

 Master of Divinity with Chaplaincy and Pastoral Counseling Board Certification

 - We are excited to add to our existing Masters of Divinity Program of study a partnership with Christian Chaplains and Coaching that will allow each of our students to receive a Certificate of Completion for each CPE Unit directly from either Clinical Pastoral Education International (CPEI.ORG) or the Institute for Clinical Pastoral Training (ICPT.EDU).
-With these four certificates in hand, one for each CPE Units 1 through 4, and with a completed MDiv, a student may apply for either “Board Certified Chaplain,” and/or “Board Certified Pastoral Counselor.”
+With these four certificates in hand, one for each CPE Units 1 through 4, and with a completed MDiv, a student may apply for either “Board Certified Chaplain” and/or “Board Certified Pastoral Counselor.”
 There is an exam to pass and a peer review process to be approved for Board Certification.

 - Remember, having the degree and the certificates does not guarantee acceptance, but we work very hard for our graduates to be approved.

-- The completion of all four CPE Units is accepted by these three Board Certifying Organizations: the Association of Certified Christian Chaplains, Spiritual Care Association, and the National Association of Veterans Affairs Chaplains.
+- The completion of all four CPE Units is accepted by these three Certifying Organizations: Clinical Pastoral Education International, the Association of Certified Christian Chaplains, the Spiritual Care Association, and the National Association of Veterans Affairs Chaplains.
 Be sure to check the requirements of each organization as they differ.
 View Board Certification Options Here:

 - Completion of the M.Div. online application at CharlotteChristian.edu.